 ENISA will develop and provide guidance based on best practice for cooperation between key stakeholder communities (CERTs, CIIP community, Law Enforcement, Financial Services; Data Protection, etc.).
 The Agency will continue its work and support of the TRANSITS training in the area of CERTs in order to build communities through a 'learning by doing' approach.
 ENISA will also continue to support the collaboration between CERT and law enforcement communities, based on the recent policy and technical developments in this area in MS. This work will include a close collaboration with other institutions which are active in this field, namely the EC3.
-Activities agreed upon in the collaboration agreement between ENISA and EC3 will be further developed, for example in the area of encouraging more operational and systematic flows of information between CERTs and law enforcement communities, the exchange of specific knowledge and expertise, elaboration of general situational reports, reports resulting from strategic analyses and best practice, strengthening capacity building through training and awareness raising in order to safeguard network and information security at EU level.
-For better coordination and in order to avoid overlaps ENISA will stay engaged in the EC3 programme board.
+Activities agreed upon in the collaboration agreement between ENISA and EC3 will be further developed, for example in the area of encouraging more operational and systematic flows of information between CERTs and law enforcement communities, the exchange of specific knowledge and expertise, elaboration of general situational reports, reports resulting from strategic analyses and best practice, strengthening capacity building through training and awareness raising in order to avoid overlaps ENISA will stay engaged in the EC3 programme board.
 The very well established, commonly organised ENISA-EC3 workshop will be continued.